Gap Year in Vietnam

 The most popular adventure travel in Vietnam must be sitting at the back of one of the amazing Easy Riders’ motorbikes.
 Based in Dalat, these guys know everything about their country’s history and speak very good English to share it all with you.
 From day trips around the local highlands to several days trips up and down the country, you can’t help but get excited and want more and more!
 Make sure to use the Original Easy Riders Club based in the center of Dalat, as there is a lot of wannabes and fake bikers around to take advantage!

-• Guesthouses and small hotels will set you back around $15-20 per night for a double room with air conditioning and a private bathroom.
+• Rooms in guesthouses and small hotels with air conditioning and a private bathroom are generally affordable.
 Do your research first and check reviews for the best places to stay.

 • Drinks like beer and spirits are cheapest if you buy local brands, anything that Vietnam needs to import will be pretty much an equivalent of what you’d pay at home.

-• Train fares are higher, but the comfort of your long-distance journey will be significantly better, especially if you’re quite tall.
-Expect to pay around $65-70 for a 1st class sleeper on the 27-hour long journey from Nha Trang to Ha Noi.
+• Train fares are higher than buses, but the comfort of your long-distance journey will be significantly better, especially if you’re quite tall.

 What People Are Saying